Romans 5:18-21 To save the world, believers must live as Jesus lived and to exercise divine power to forgive sins

 Background

 Jesus’s sacrifice broke the power of sin and death over humanity.
 His life of righteousness has made it possible for all men to be perfect as God is perfect.
 As Jesus forgave sins, He also gave authority to believers to forgive sins.
 As Jesus lived a righteous life, He gave His Spirit to believers so that we may live like Him.
 The Law is given to reveal the hidden darkness within.
 When believers turn to God, His grace exonerates us and sanctifies our attitudes and motives.
 Jesus saved the world by forgiving sins and by exemplifying the truth.
 Therefore, all believers must be discipled by ministers of God, so that all may do what Jesus did.
-Today’s devotion teaches us: To save the world, believers must live as Jesus lived and to exercise divine power to forgive sins.
+Today’s devotion teaches us: To save the world, believers must live as Jesus lived and to exercise divine authority to forgive sins.

 Observation